jakzal/zalas.eu/talks/2015/Embracing-change-PHPSW/02_why.md

  * Beginning of a project is the point in time when we know the least about it.
  * End of a project is when we know the most.
 Try coding something for a second time.
  * Writing code is not about typing.
-Since change is inevitable It's better to embrace it rather than try to fight back.
+You have to finish things - that's what you learn from, you learn by finishing things.
+Neil Gaiman Since change is inevitable It's better to embrace it rather than try to fight back.
 Postpone decisions.
 Defer commitment.